 The Archaeological Museum of Heraklion is the second largest museum in Greece and one of the most important in the world, as it is the only one in which the Minoan culture and art is completely dealt with.

-It is located at a central point of the city near the port, in a complex of buildings built in the 1930s on the site of the Venetian Church of St Francis.
+The Archeological Museum is located at a central point of the city of Heraklion near the port, in a complex of buildings built in the 1930s on the site of the Venetian Church of St Francis.
 The majority of the finds on display come from Central and Eastern Crete, covering the entire centuries of development of Cretan civilisation from the Neolithic to Roman times.

 Most of the exhibitions in the Museum of Heraklion, which are displayed in chronological order and than by sites in now up to 27 galleries, show pieces of Minoan civilization, but there are also significant finds from other historical eras.